mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 `window.tangojs.web.components` global object.
 Each constructor has a static property `capabilities`, which describes what kind of models (devices, attributes or commands) the widget can visualize.
-Apart from capabilities, each constructor function exposes the `attributes` property, which describes all configurable HTML attributes of a widget.
+Apart from the capabilities, each constructor function exposes the `attributes` property, which describes all the configurable HTML attributes of a widget.
 Each HTML attribute is characterized by a name, a data type and a default value.

 ## Interactive synoptic panel development

-This chapter describes the design and development process process of the TangoJS Panel application.
+In this chapter we describe the design and development process process of the TangoJS Panel application.
 First a technology stack is defined.
-Then obverall architecture of the solution is discussed.
+Then the overall architecture of the solution is discussed.
 Finally, the most important aspects of implementation are covered.